BillyDodds/Transactions_ML/README.md

 ## 2.2 Natural Language Processing

+*Most code cells in this subsection are modified extracts from `components/scripts/process_data.py`, where the functional components are implemented in `components/scripts/load_data.py`.*

 ### 2.2.0 Overview

 Bank descriptions are limited to only a few characters.
 Hence, the text differs to most NLP texts in a few areas: